farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - The GM sets a cost in `momentum` (0-2) for the player to do a `flashback` scene.
 - If necessary, make an `action roll` or a `fortune roll` to see what happens.

+## Attribution

+This work is based on Charge RPG, product of Fari Games, developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the Creative Commons Attribution 4.0 License ([https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/))

+This work is based on Blades in the Dark (found at [http://www.bladesinthedark.com/](https://www.bladesinthedark.com/)), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license ([http://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)).

 # Licencing